 Obtaining a proper license can be even more difficult on the Rhine.
 Above 15-meters, some sections of the Rhine require a special license that requires, as a prerequisite, significant practical experience on the river.
 Obtaining a Rhine license to just pass through once or twice is not a realistic option.
 The best alternative for many is to hire a pilot for a Rhine passage.
 Life is easier with a barge shorter than 15-meters in Germany and on the Rhine.

 For barges longer than 20-meters, the “Technical Requirements for Inland Waterway Vessels, EU Directive 2006/87/EC” come into play.
 These regulations mandate inspections and higher equipment standards.
-Beyond 24-meters, the next level pilot’s license is required.
-Though many successfully navigate the regulations and enjoy the extra space of their large barges, the rules favor boats just under the 15-, 20-, and 24-meter lengths as they maximize the usable space and minimize the regulatory hurdles.
+With boats longer than 20-meters an alternative pilot’s license to the ICC with CEVNI sign off can be required depending on the cruising country.
+Though many successfully navigate the regulations and enjoy the extra space of their large barges, the rules favor boats just under the 15-, 20-meter lengths as they maximize the usable space and minimize the regulatory hurdles.

 Additional costs come in as the barge size increases.
 The size of the barge is correlated with the typical purchase price.
 The expense of building or refitting a barge also tracks with its size.
 And, as the barge gets larger, there’s more to maintain; operating costs increase.
 Navigation licenses go up in price for longer barges.
 Moorings, more difficult to find for a larger barge, are often priced based on the length.